Armored Heart: Tamed Soul

 “Go on then.
 Celia Evergleam, spill every one of your secrets.”
 Mary encouraged.

 “Alright!”
 Celia said happily, leaning back as Samuel's hand returned to playing with her breast.
 “Well, Gella captured me, right?
 And I should hate her, but she's actually really really really pretty, and weirdly nice for an evil mage!
-She has this way about her, this, just...” she sighed happily, both from the memory and from the fingers now tugging at her nipple.
+She has this way about her, this, just…" She sighed happily, both from the memory and from the fingers now tugging at her nipple.
 “So, I want to leave, because I don't want to be hers, but I also don't want to leave!
 And it's confusing me.”
 Suddenly, her back arched, and she blinked slowly up at Samuel.
 “Oh, wow.
 Umm.
 You're really making me feel good.”

 She gasped, as if remembering something.
 “Right!
-Then there’s the whole sex thing!” she exclaimed suddenly.
+Then there’s the whole sex thing!"
+She exclaimed suddenly.
 “I swear, everyone in that house is ready to fuck at the drop of a hat!”

 Samuel laughed cheerfully at that.
 “Nothing wrong with a good tumble when the mood strikes.”
 He tickled her side again, and she giggled happily.
 “Especially with an enticing little vixen like yourself.”

 Celia shook her head rapidly, giggling again at the resulting dizzy spell.
 “No, no, no. Sex?
 It’s the worst!
 You get all wrapped up in someone, right?
 They're in you, and you're in them, and you feel on top of the world, and then you aren't focused!
-Anything could get past you!” she said with a huff, ignoring the indulgent chuckles of the fae.
+Anything could get past you!"
+She said with a huff, ignoring the indulgent chuckles of the fae.
 “I mean, I would love to just go with it!
 You wouldn't believe how gorgeous they all are,” Celia said, slipping her hand between her thighs and lightly stroking her pussy.
 “Like, Violet, right?
 She has this oh-so-fucking-calm attitude, but I bet she's a screamer in bed.
-Then Tabby, the fucking gods couldn't craft a body like that, and!” she emphasized, earning a chuckle from her hosts.
+Then Tabby, the fucking gods couldn't craft a body like that, and!"
+She emphasized, earning a chuckle from her hosts.
 “And she walks around nearly naked!
 Oh!
 And Lauren, she has this dreamy giggly silliness, and I bet she gives the best hugs!”

 Mary looked over at Celia with a warm, concerned smile.
 “Well, why not just ask one of these lovely girls to share your bed?
 They all sound willing, and… you clearly seem a little pent up.”

 Celia shook her head as she continued touching her body.
 Pent up certainly described it.
 What happened this morning had been the first time in a long, long time.
 She couldn't remember the last time even playing with her own body had felt this good.
 After shutting her eyes tight for a moment and shuddering with a jolt of pleasure, she looked over at Mary with what she meant to be an accusatory glare, but ended up looking more like pleading.
 “I told you, I gotta be on my guard!
 Gella wants to get inside my head and swirl my thoughts around!
-That's the fucking price!” she said far more forcefully than she had intended.
+That's the fucking price!"
+She said far more forcefully than she had intended.
 “For all of it!
-If Gella had just said ‘oh, Celia, you're such a good warrior, can I bring you to my fucking palace and make you my consort and show you a swordmaster that has been looking for a challenge and a smith who can make your armor better than new and luxuries beyond your wildest dreams and three other gorgeous girls that can make your pussy drip,’” she paused, gasping for air, “then I would have said yes in a heartbeat!
+If Gella had just said oh, Celia, you're such a good warrior, can I bring you to my fucking palace and make you my consort and show you a swordmaster that has been looking for a challenge and a smith who can make your armor better than new and luxuries beyond your wildest dreams and three other gorgeous girls that can make your pussy drip,” she paused, gasping for air, “then I would have said yes in a heartbeat!
 But no!
-No, no, no, I have to let her put ropes in my brain and make me love being hers no matter what, and gods alone know what else!”
+No, no, no, I have to let her put ropes in my mind and make me love being hers no matter what, and the gods alone know what else!”

 Celia nodded, and her fogged mind was quick to latch onto the lilting fae voice.
 “Then just watch the flames,” Mary said softly, caressing Celia’s tummy slowly, up and down, with one hand, snaking the other between her legs.
 Distantly, Celia felt slender fingers brushing her folds, and she murmured in pleasure.
 “They’re so pretty, and so simple.
 Just color, flickering, fading, and rising to life,” Mary whispered.